keyboardDrummer/keyboardDrummer.github.io/_posts/2021-3-21-privatizedEducation.md

 If parents or a child are not happy with their education providers, they can ask another education provider to buy the contract from the current one, and offer some money for this.
 The money can be spent from the parent's educational budget.

 ## How do we ensure education providers are paid fairly?
 Educating a person is an extremely risky and long term investment.
 It's possible that no private investors are willing to do this.
-Education contracts should be tradeable, so that one provider can sell a contract to another provider.
+Education contracts should be tradable, so that one provider can sell a contract to another provider.
 This way, an education contract holder can make a profit simply by increasing the expected income of the student, without actually getting any direct payout from the contract.

 To jump-start the education contract trading market, the government should act as a buyer of education contracts, after which it will try to sell the contract again.
 To prevent abuse, the government will only buy a contract once every so often, for example only once a year.